GriceTurrble/enlightened-elks-codejam/docs/ideas.md

 -You have to escape using only whats available to you -in a computer
 Do you know if it is possible to stage a series of terminals or screens.
-Like create multiple ones independently and have them go from one to another also idk why but glados and portal stuff really come to mind as well
+Like create multiple ones independently and have them go from one to another also idk why but GlaDOS and portal stuff really come to mind as well
 ```

 **Xiang**

 ```
-Seeing lucid_frog's idea of Pandora's box, we could maybe make a program that unleashes virus(es) if you open the "box" and you have to do tasks, or you could take this idea in a more prankster sort of manner and just make the consquences of opening the box a series of silly tricks/gags.
+Seeing lucid_frog's idea of Pandora's box, we could maybe make a program that unleashes virus(es) if you open the "box" and you have to do tasks, or you could take this idea in a more prankster sort of manner and just make the consequences of opening the box a series of silly tricks/gags.
 ```

 **GriceTurrble**